mvinesn/jupyter-notebooks-spark/README.md

 This will open a new browser window with the notebooks interface (App logs will appear in the command window you executed the `run` script in).

-To test, load the `example.ipynb` file and running the commands therein.
+Try the app by loadiing the `example.ipynb` file and running the commands therein.

 Notebook files are by default saved in the `notebooks` directory.